MQDBPAI/elearning_completion/README.md

 Staff_counts_for_use_in_pipelines folder.

-**Important Note**, if you do run the code using staff counts in your local repo and make any changes that you wish to committ back to Git, it is **very important** you use certain commands to ensure you are not publishing those staff counts to this public online Git repo.
+**Important Note**, if you do run the code using staff counts in your local repo and make any changes that you wish to commit back to Git, it is **very important** you use certain commands to ensure you are not publishing those staff counts to this public online Git repo.